Travel directions to ``Lingezicht''

 By train

-Trains to Geldermalsen depart from Utrecht Central Station alternatively with final destination Tiel or Breda.
+Trains to Geldermalsen depart from Utrecht Central Station with final destinations Tiel or 's Hertogenbosch, usually from the westernmost platform.
 In the daytime they run at quarter-hour intervals; less frequently in the late evening but until after midnight.
-Geldermalsen is the fifth stop, after Utrecht Lunetten, Houten, Houten Castellum, and Culemborg.
-Another station within Utrecht is under construction.
+Geldermalsen is the fifth stop.
+There are also train connections to Geldermalsen from 's-Hertogenbosch, Arnhem, Nijmegen and Dordrecht.
+From Schiphol you need to take an Intercity passing Utrecht (to Nijmegen or Eindhoven or Heerlen) and switch trains there.

 By car

-Utrecht-Deil in brief: A2 exit number 15, ``Geldermalsen-Leerdam''; turn East = right; after 2 km left on the first roundabout; in the curve to the left go instead right over the bump = straight on; turn right on the dike; second house.
+Utrecht-Deil in brief: A2 exit number 15, “Geldermalsen-Leerdam”; turn East = right; after 2 km left on the first roundabout; in the curve to the left go instead right over the bump = straight on; turn right on the dike; second house.

-Coming not from Utrecht but from the south on the A2, take exit number 15 ``Geldermalsen-Leerdam'' just beyond (North of) the A2-A15 intersection (``Knooppunt Deil'').
-From the West or East on the A15, take direction ``Utrecht'' on this intersection.
+Coming not from Utrecht but from the south on the A2, take exit number 15 “Geldermalsen-Leerdam” just beyond (North of) the A2-A15 intersection (“Knooppunt Deil”).
+From the West or East on the A15, take direction “Utrecht” on this intersection.

-Follow the Krugerstraat, which means turning right across the awkward second traffic bump in the left-ward curve of the main road.
+Follow the Krugerstraat, which means turning right across the awkward second traffic bump in the leftward curve of the main road.
 Turn right when you mount the dike at the end.
 Our house is the second one on the right.
-The name Lingezicht adorns its front and probably you see me at my desk in my study, the way the villagers know me.
-Park in our driveway or on the road.
-Formal guests ring the bell at the front door, informal ones enter through the side door.

-By kayak, canoe, or skates
+By kayak, canoe, skates

 Follow the Rhine, downstream from Germany or via Maas-Waal link from Belgium and France, upstream from the North Sea.
 Enter the Linge through the lock at Gorinchem.
 From there upstream to our house takes two days, a pleasant trip passing fifteen ancient (2000-4000 years) villages with quaint names.
 Our house is the third called Lingezicht along the river.
 The second is a pleasant pub in Acquoy.

 Reversedly, you may start a kayak or canoe trip at our house.
-We have a dozen to choose from in the barn behind our house.
+We have over a dozen to choose from in the barn behind our house.